logo

 Plumsail Forms as an alternative to Microsoft Forms

-Like all alternatives listed above, Plumsail Forms will also allow you to easily design web forms and share them, but you'll also have:
+Like all alternatives listed above, Plumsail Forms will allow you to easily design web forms and share them, but you'll also have:

 1. Custom branding and theme configuration